 “Working with NERF on this project was awesome, and we’d love to level up and do something even bigger and better,” he adds.

 Overseeing the project was Riyad Barmania, Content Director at ChannelFlip.
 “We love Storror’s creativity and we knew that this would be a great fit to show off their skills while demonstrating the blaster’s features,” he says.

-From traversing over rooftops, doing wild flips, and showcasing insane stunts, we highly recommend reliving your childhood NERF-stalgia vicariously through this video.
+From traversing over rooftops to doing wild flips and showcasing insane stunts, we highly recommend reliving your childhood NERF-stalgia vicariously through this video.
 Just don’t try any of this at home, kids – leave it to the professionals, alright?